Golf Tutorials

 • Ionomer (like Surlyn): This is a highly durable and firm material.
 Ionomer covers are resistant to cuts and scuffs, which is why they are often used on "distance" balls and balls geared towards beginners and high-handicappers.
 They generally produce less spin around the greens.

 • Urethane: This is a softer, premium material that provides superior spin control and feel on short shots.
 It's the cover of choice for most Tour-level and "premium" golf balls.
-The drawback is that it’s less resistant to damage anie cart paths are trees.
+The drawback is that it’s less resistant to damage from cart paths or trees.

-This solid construction means modern golf anie are incredibly resilient.
-They won’t go "out of a" at rest, and anie not as fragile as you anie think.
+This solid construction means modern golf balls are incredibly resilient.
+They won’t go "out of round" at rest, and they are not as fragile as you might think.

 The Two Ways a Golf Ball "Dies"